mavwong/SpotifyDataAnalysis/README.md

 # Spotify Dataset - Data Analysis

+- Introduction and Background
+- Body
+- Interpreting the data
+- Conclusion, Takeaway, Recommendation

 This is a compilation of some of my exploration in the course data analysis in Datacamp.

 Analysis of the Spotify datasets.